ceiglobal/ceiglobal/README.md

 1. Go [here](https://github.com/settings/tokens)
 2. Select “generate access token”
-3. Add a note in the box to remind yourself what this is for, something like “theme\_ceiglobal”.
+3. Add a note in the box to remind yourself what this is for, something like “theme_ceiglobal”.
 4. Select the checkbox called “repo”, scroll to the bottom and “generate token”
 5. You will be taken to a new page with your PAT create a copy of it
 6. You need to store this PAT in your R profile, do this in RStudio by running the code `usethis::edit_r_profile()`
 7. This will open up a new tab called `.RProfile*`.
-You’ll need to run another bit of code `Sys.setenv(GITHUB_PAT = "this is where you paste you PAT")` then save code and close it.
+You’ll need to run another bit of code
+    `Sys.setenv(GITHUB_PAT = "this is where you paste you PAT")` then save code and close it.
-8. All done, RStudio now has a record of your PAT\!
+8. All done, RStudio now has a record of your PAT!

 ### Final installation